crashka/euchmgr/RANKING.md

 More detail and some discussion on these evaluation steps is provided below.
-For what it's worth, we note that some of the more arcane scenarios are much more likely to occur for tie-breaking in the seeding round rather than tounament play.
+For what it's worth, we note that some of the more arcane scenarios are much more likely to occur for tie-breaking in the seeding round rather than tounament play, especially as related to unequal numbers of games played within a cohort (including none).
 I don't think different rules and/or algorithms are needed between the two stages, but that would be up to the rules committee.